Skip to main content

 Configure Chaos Infrastructure

-Lastly, provided that you have access to your Kubernetes cluster via kubectl, deploy your chaos infrastructure by executing the given commands, then downloading and applying the given manifest using your terminal.
-Once done, choose Next.
+1. Ensure you have access to your Kubernetes cluster via kubectl.
+Select Download to deploy your chaos infrastructure by downloading and applying the given manifest using your terminal.
+Once done, choose Done.

 Deploy Chaos Infrastructure

-It will take a while for the delegate to setup in the k8s cluster.
-Head to the created environment and as soon as the delegate is ready, the connection status should get reflected as CONNECTED.
+1. It may take some time for the delegate to be set up in the Kubernetes cluster.
+Navigate to Environments and once the delegate is ready, the connection status displays as CONNECTED.

 Infrastructure State

-Now we are all ready to target our Kubernetes resources.
-In this quick start document, we will be executing one of the most popular and simplest fault, Pod Delete.
-It simply deletes the pods of a deployment, statefulset, daemonset, etc. to validate the resiliency of a microservice application.
+Once you are all ready to target our Kubernetes resources, you can execute the simplest fault, Pod Delete.
+The "pod delete" chaos fault deletes the pods of a deployment, StatefulSet, DaemonSet, etc, to validate the resiliency of a microservice application.

-You can use your own application as a target, however, we will use the Online Boutique microservices demo application as the target.
+1. You can use your application as a target, however, in this tutorial, use the Online Boutique microservices demo application as the target.

-Before we setup our chaos experiment, let us install the target application.
-Run the following commands to setup the target application microservices and observability infrastructure, including, Grafana, Prometheus and a BlackBox exporter.
-Installation of the observability infrastructure is optional as it doesn't have any role in executing the experiment, however, it will provide us with a dashboard which will help us validate the health of the constituent application microservices in real time.
+2. Before you set up the chaos experiment, install the target application.
+Run the following commands to set the target application microservices and observability infrastructure (optional), including Grafana, Prometheus, and a BlackBox exporter.
+Installing the observability infrastructure (optional) provides a dashboard that helps validate the health of the constituent application microservices in real-time.

 ❯ kubectl apply -f https://raw.githubusercontent.com/chaosnative/harness-chaos-demo/main/boutique-app-manifests/manifest/app.yaml -n hce